pejmanmorovat/unit_converter/README.md

 ## Requirements
 - **Bash**: The script is written in Bash and should be run in a Bash-compatible shell.
+- **git**: The git package is needed in the script's documentation because the installation steps suggest cloning the repository from GitHub using git.
 - **bc**: The script uses `bc` for floating-point arithmetic.
 Ensure `bc` is installed on your system.

 ## Usage